Ultimate Guide for Choosing Clothing for Dogs, By Mackenzie Grove

 Let us not forget those hairless breeds such as the American Hairless, Chinese Crested or the Mexican Hairless.
 They might do fine in the tropics, but in a more temperate climate, they would feel the cold in the same way as you or I would.

 Clothing for dogs can be essential for the comfort of pet dogs for many reasons.
-Here are just a few of them.
+Here are just a few of the many reasons that some type of clothing may be necessary for man's best friend.

 Rain, snow or extreme temperatures can be harmful and extremely uncomfortable to our pets.
 To protect them, some form of clothing is a must.